Thanks for stopping by. This site is for our borrowers, to help them better manage their student loans.

 By the way, if you're not receiving statements from UAS, you may simply need to update your contact information.
 (In case you're wondering, you still have to make payments even if you're not getting statements.)

 Some borrowers began paying back, little by little every month, the amount they borrowed (aka the principal) and the cost of borrowering (aka the interest).
 Some borrowers chose to postpone paying principal while in school and paid just the interest charges every month.
 Most borrowers chose to postpone paying both principal and interest for up to six months after they were no longer in school.

 If you chose to postpone principal and/or interest payments until after school, you have six months from the date you were no longer enrolled before you start paying both the principal and interest.
 Leaving school, even temporarily, will trigger this period.

 You can ask to fully postpone payments for a variety of reasons, including entering a new school, medical residency, dental residency, or active military duty.
 You can also ask to postpone payments if you're unemployed or in financial difficulty.

-If you’re experiencing financial difficulty but still want to pay some of your bill, you may be able to temporarily lower your payments.
-This will help you avoid being considered late or in default, and will not affect your credit report.
+If you're experiencing financial difficulty but still want to pay some of your bill, you may be able to temporarily lower your payments.
+This will help you avoid being considered late or in default.

 If your request is approved, you can postpone some or all of your payments for a defined period.
 Unpaid interest will continue to be charged and is added to your loan amount at the end of each calendar quarter and once just before you resume making full payments.